hinantin/AllinQillqayWeb/INSTALL.md

 #### Step 9.
 Change URL (Optional)

-Change the url `allinqillqay.localhost` within the file to a the one you want.
+Change the url `allinqillqay.localhost` within the file to the one you want.

 ```
 nano /home/richard/Documents/AllinQillqayWeb/ServerSide/WebSpellChecker/spellcheck31/lf/scayt3/ckscayt/ckscayt.js